Pre-Expulsion Earth polity, located on the western side of the North American continent, along the coast of the Pacific Ocean.

 From then on, California steadily increased in population due to factors such as a strong economy and an excellent climate for baseline humans.
 As a result, it came to have a larger economy and population than any other single US state.
 During the early 21st century CE (mid 1st century AT) California based companies were instrumental in promoting the widespread adoption of the technologies that defined the Information Age.

 During the Great Downturn of the 2120s CE (150s AT) California did somewhat better than other parts of America and the world, largely due to how much the economy relied on AI and computer science, fields which were useful to all industries whose customers were the already wealthy individuals and companies of the world.
-Additionally, megacorps had a strong presence in the state; in fact, several of the oldest had their origins there.
+A number of the largest corporations of this time were based in the state; some even had their origins there.

 Beginning in the 2150s CE (180s AT) the New Regionalism movement, advocating regional self-sufficiency via things like fusion power and localized automated manufacturing and agriculture, began to take hold in California.
 The state's culture became ever more aligned with and accepting of the revolutionary genetic and AI technologies that Californian corporations played a part in developing.

 As a result, Californian identity supplanted American identity in the minds of many Californians, which gave rise to the Second California Republic movement.
 They advocated that, via peaceful means, California once again become an independent republic.
 In 2155 CE (186 AT) the Second Republic Party was formed in the state, but for some years thereafter remained relatively fringe, only gaining a handful of seats in the State Assembly.
 Records from this period indicate only about 1 in 4 people supported independence.